awsdocs/aws-amplify-console-user-guide/doc_source/to-manage-subdomains.md

 1. For **Domain**, enter the name of your root domain and then choose **Configure domain**\.
 For example, if the name of your domain is **https://example\.com**, enter **example\.com** for **Domain**\.

 1. Choose **Exclude root** and modify the name of the subdomain\.
 For example if the domain is **example\.com** you can modify it to only add the subdomain **alpha**\.
-![\[Screenshot of the Add domain section in the Amplify Console configured to add a subdomain.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/amplify-customdomain-configure-2Update.png)
+![\[Screenshot of the Add domain section in the Amplify console configured to add a subdomain.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/amplify-customdomain-configure-2Update.png)

 ## To add a multilevel subdomain<a name="to-add-a-multi-level-subdomain"></a>